VijayantShri/Python_Project/README.md

 4. atleast 1 number.

 # Length of passwod:
-The length of the password is from 8 to 12 which can be change easily.
+The length of the password is minimum of 8 character and maximum of 12 character which is fixed here in this code.

 # Execution:
 This python file `Automatic_Password_Generator.ipynb` shows the actual code to acheive the aim of the project.